-- (1) In accordance with the theme of transforming diversity into competitiveness, Sojitz utilizes diversity to respond to volatile market environment and generate the organizational capabilities that underpin the swift generation of value. - (2) In addition to the promotion of women in the workplace and other ongoing initiatives to advance diversity, we are strengthening our efforts to create a work environment that facilitates employees' diverse work styles through the implementation of telework and other flexible working styles.

-(3) In addition, as part of Sojitz Group's HR Strategy, the Company has announced the following three goals: 1) Build diverse teams of employees who independently take on new challenges and achieve growth, 2) Strengthen section managers' ability to maximize the full potential of each individual, and 3) Anticipate a volatile environment and flexibly allocate human resources.
+- (1) In accordance with the theme of transforming diversity into competitiveness, Sojitz utilizes diversity to respond to volatile market environment and generate the organizational capabilities that underpin the swift generation of value. - (2) In addition to the promotion of women in the workplace and other ongoing initiatives to advance diversity, Sojitz strives to create a work environment where employees can leverage options such as telework and flexibly choose from a diverse range of work styles. - (3) As part of Sojitz Group's Human Capital Strategy, the Company has announced the following three goals: 1) Build diverse teams of employees who independently take on new challenges and achieve growth, 2) Strengthen section managers' ability to maximize the full potential of each individual, and 3) Anticipate a volatile environment and flexibly allocate human capital.
 Sojitz has also promoted opportunities for cross-organizational collaboration including the Hassojitz Project, a project for creating new business launched in 2019.
-We will also increase opportunities for employees to experience personal growth through company initiatives such as sending young employees on overseas assignments and long-term trainee programs.
+We are also increasing opportunities for employees to experience personal growth through company initiatives such as sending young employees on overseas assignments and longterm trainee programs.
+Sojitz also offers programs that empower employees to broaden their career paths while bringing new energy to their organizations.
+These programs include the job rotation system, which enables employees to acquire a diverse range of expertise and skills in different positions within the company, and the internal recruitment system, which allows employees to carve out their own unique career path by voluntarily applying for development opportunities.
 The Company will continue to help employees realize their desired career paths in an effort to link individual growth to the growth of organizations and by extension the Company, thereby driving the creation of new business.